AlexSchinnerl/dataCite/README.md

 ### map_functions
 Stores all functionions needed to map a datafield from the input file to the output xml.

-# How to run
-Replace the content of the inputFile.xml with your exported File and run the main.py file.
-The produced output is stored in the output folder.

 # ToDo
 * Finish readme
 ## NiceToHave
-* ``formats > format``
-    * Wird im Moment mit "PDF" befüllt.
-Alternativ auch aus 347er subfield "b"
 * ``rightsList> rights ``
     * Wird standardmäßig mit "CC BY 4.0 " und fixer URL befüllt.
 Alternativ: 540er subfield "f" und subfield "u" (hat aber leider eine andere URL)